ovaas/ovaas-backend-template/README.md

 ## Setup Development Environment

 ### Install softwares described as prerequisites
 Recommend to install latest version of each software.
-All softwares should be installed easily with GUI-based install wizard.
+All softwares can be installed easily with GUI-based install wizard.
 ### Install VSCode Extensions
 - Launch VSCode
 - Go to the Extention pane